monicathieu/cu-nypd-ccrb-data/README.md

 # NYCLU Civilian Complaing Review Board Data Workshop

-Materials for a Columbia Foundations for Research Computing workshop focusing on cleaning and plotting data on civilian complaints about the NYPD from the [New York Civil Liberties Union](https://github.com/new-york-civil-liberties-union/NYPD-Misconduct-Complaint-Database).
+Materials for a Columbia Foundations for Research Computing workshop focusing on cleaning and plotting data on civilian allegations of NYPD misconduct from the [New York Civil Liberties Union](https://github.com/new-york-civil-liberties-union/NYPD-Misconduct-Complaint-Database).

 ### The NYPD Misconduct Complaint Database